 He usually gets home around 7 p.m. — in time for dinner with his wife.
 After that, you can find him watching the latest Netflix series; he just finished his favorite show, “Mad Men.”
 He plays some golf, although by his own admission not very well.
 And on the weekends he and his wife enjoy going out and exploring their new hometown.

 This CFO has done a lot since he earned his bachelor’s degree in 1986, followed by his masters of business administration.
 His CFO career path includes more than 20 years as a controller, finance manager and financial planning/reporting manager.
 The experience that fills his toolbox ranges from general accounting and cost accounting to budgeting and planning, management reporting, and IT application management.

 What’s one thing he misses about his big city job in New York?
 Well, it’s not much, but there is one thing: Giants season tickets and tailgating before the games.

-And his role as CFO?
-What does he like most about accounting and, more specifically, this job?
+And his role as chief financial officer?
+What does he like most about accounting and, more specifically, his CFO responsibilities?